Revenue Cycle Management Automation

 5. Run Pilot Programs in Specific Departments

-Start small with a test group or workflow.
+Start small with a test group or workflow to gauge the effectiveness of your approach.
 Proving success in one area helps secure buy-in for broader rollout.

 6. Train Staff and Build Cross-Functional Automation Champions